hjoliver/dr-failover-cylc-8/README.md

        and remove the held tasks once the flow reaches them
  4. once the prep task(s) finish, release (unhold) the start tasks

+## Generic Aspects

+The document above focuses mainly on specific Cylc capabilities that allow workflow-driven failover at arbitrary sync points.

+This section briefly covers several more generic aspects.
+These are relatively easy to achieve one way or another and don't require a lot of Cylc knowledge.

+### Updating Workflow Configs on the Remote Platform

+Options include:
+  - (re)copy them over with each sync point transfer
+    - this guarantees compatibility with the sync point restart data
+  - (re)deploy them, e.g. via a dev-ops pipeline, before bringing up the remote system
+    - small risk of failure due to changes deployed since the last sync
+  - whenever they are (re)deployed on one system, deploy them on both systems
+    - ditto: small risk of failure due to changes deployed since the last sync

+### Fail-back

+The DR system must also run the sync workflow, to transfer data ready for eventual fail-back.

+### Housekeeping

+To avoid endless accumulation of sync point data, we could automatically delete old sync point data after each new transfer completes.

+(Note the housekeeping tasks within each workflow might take care of old data too, but not until the system has been brought up).

 ## An example

 ![example](src/cgraph.png)